Black Rose (Black Rose album)

-Black Rose is the lone album by the rock band Black Rose, whose lead singer was American singer-actress Cher.
 The album was released on August 21, 1980, by Casablanca Records, her final project on the label.
+Despite TV appearances and a mini tour, the band struggled to book concerts.
+Black Rose received poor reviews; Cher told Rolling Stone that critics "didn't attack the record, they attacked me.
+It was like, 'How dare Cher sing rock & roll?'"

 Unlike Cher's previous solo records (such as Take Me Home), the album was a commercial failure.
-It failed to chart and has sold only 400,000 copies worldwide.
+It failed to chart worldwide.